bitvijays/PhD-Resources/Misc/3_PhD_Read_Papers.md

 #### Steps - SP

-- Look carefully at the figures, diagrams and other illustrations in the paper.
-Pay special attention to graphs and read the captions.
-Are the axes properly labeled?
-Are results shown with error bars, so that conclusions are statistically significant?
-Common mistakes like these will separate rushed, shoddy work from the truly excellent.
+- Look carefully at the figures, diagrams, graphs and other illustrations in the paper.
+Read the captions.
+  - Are the axes properly labeled?
+  - Are results shown with error bars, so that conclusions are statistically significant?
+  - Common mistakes like these will separate rushed, shoddy work from the truly excellent.

 - Read the definitions and theorems.